- Student Accommodation

 As a student at Cambridge you are offered a range of financial support to suit a wide range of needs.
 This is an important aspect of the university, as it is thought that students should not work during term-time, instead having the correct work/life balance to ensure that studies can take priority.
 In terms of a Students’ Union, you’ll find a different Union at each college.

-Anglia Ruskin University also offers plenty of choice to its students.
+Anglia Ruskin University also offers plenty of choices to its students.
 It has a strong connection with industry, allowing students to gain practical experience and guidance from professionals in a wide range of fascinating subjects and professions.
-With this in mind, students at Anglia Ruskin are provided with the foundation of basic skills that will serve them will in the workplace when entering the wider adult world.
+With this in mind, students at Anglia Ruskin are provided with the foundation of basic skills that will serve them well in the workplace when entering the wider adult world.

 The emphasis on academic excellence and workplace skills has been nationally recognised, with the 2016 Lloyds Bank National Business Awards awarding the University its Duke of York Award for entrepreneurial excellence, whilst the School of Medicine includes the only Thiel cadaveric facility in England, ensuring that Medical students can work with cadavers that are as close to life-like as possible.